lotabout/pymustache/README.md

 ```

 Note that such function will not work on map, because map keys in python can
 be either number or string.
+So currently there is not way to access number
+indices, mainly because it will be invalid JSON.

 ```
 >>> mustache.render('Hello {{name.1}}!', {'name': {1:1, '1': 'string 1'}})